 - Formal postbac programs offer students the coursework needed to get into medical school

-- Some programs have “linkage” agreements with various medical schools so they can fast-track their way to medical school.
+- Some programs have “linkage agreements” with various medical schools, so students can fast-track their way to medical school.

 Who is the typical postbac student?

-- Career-changer who didn’t know they wanted to be a physician in their undergrad career
+- Career-changers who didn’t know they wanted to be a physician in their undergrad career

-- Premed student who stumbled through undergrad and needs more courses to build up their resume
+- Premed students who stumbled through undergrad and need to improve their GPA

 - Coming from many different fields and many undergrad disciplines